benrutter/atollas/README.md

 ## Motivation

-Let's work through this series of operations and consider things that could possibly throw errors:
+Let's work through this series of operations and consider things that could possibly throw run-time errors:

 ```python
 import pandas as pd